Internal Audit Charter

 The purpose of this charter is to define the authority and responsibilities of the Western Washington University Office of the Internal Auditor.
 This charter is approved by the University Board of Trustees of Western Washington University.

-Internal auditing is an independent, objective assurance and consulting activity designed to add value and improve an organization’s operations.
+Internal auditing is an independent, objective assurance and consulting activity designed to add value and improve an organization’s operations in the efficient and effective discharge of their responsibilities.
 It helps an organization accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.

 The internal audit review and appraisal process does not in any way relieve other University personnel of the responsibilities assigned to them.